YazanGhafir/SimpleConfigurator/README.md

           ]
         }
         ```
-        The each sublist of length 2 in ConstraintsList indicates to the frontend that its elements are mutually exclusive.
+        The each sublist of length 2 in ConstraintsList indicates to the frontend that its elements are mutually excluded.
 For example, [2,5] says that the fifth radio button must be disabled when the second one is marked and vice versa.
   - DAO
-    - GenericDAO is part of Model package but is sperated in its functionality from the entities.
+    - GenericDAO is part of Model package but is separated in its functionality from the entities.
-    - Its main work is to handle the data base and provide the buisness logic classes the needed data from the data base by proper functionality.
+    - Its main work is to handle the data base and provide the business logic classes the needed data from the data base by proper functionality.

 ## Frontend
-  - Single page application design where the pages shares the nav-bar and the footer.
+  - Single page application design where the pages share the nav-bar and the footer.
   - The routing is done centrally and relativly in App.js
   - The code is written as components and composite componenets.
   - The main-page shows the product alternatives using React Material Design cards.